ruchisahota/gaia/doc/README.md

 ### Hierarchy layout

-The Aporeto API follows a three-level structure to traverse the hierarchy.
+The Control Plane API follows a three-level structure to traverse the hierarchy.
 For instance, for an hypothetical object `parent` that can have `children` who can in turn have `grandchildren`, Aporeto lays out the API URLs as follows: